 More recently, the literature has emphasized that the effects of fiscal policy depend on whether governments have access to foreign markets to place their debt.
-This point has been made theoretically by Broner et al. (2014), Priftis and Zimic (forthcoming), and Farhi and Werning (2016).8 Of these, Priftis and Zimic (forthcoming) is closest to us as they also explore this issue empirically.
+This point has been made theoretically by Broner et al. (2014), Farhi and Werning (2016), and Priftis and Zimic (2021).8 Of these, Priftis and Zimic (2021) are closest to us and they were the first to explore this issue empirically.
 Our work differs from theirs in terms of both methodology and scope, however.
-First, they rely on an SVAR approach to identify fiscal shocks, whereas we build mostly on the narrative approach.
-Second, they use ex-post changes in public debt holdings while we condition fiscal shocks on the ex-ante foreign share of public debt.
-In our view, as explained above, using ex-ante data makes the analysis less subject to endogeneity biases.
-Using the ex-ante foreign share also makes the analysis more relevant for policymakers, who can use this share at a given point in time to predict the effect of fiscal policy.
+First, they use an SVAR as their empirical model, while we use local projections.
+Second, they use sign restrictions on ex-post changes in public debt holdings to identify spending shocks financed by domestic and foreign sources.
+Instead, we condition fiscal shocks on the ex-ante foreign share of public debt.
+As explained above, the use of ex-ante data significantly reduces endogeneity concerns.
+It also makes the analysis more relevant for policy, since the foreign share of debt holdings can be used to predict the effects of fiscal policy.
 Third, we substantially extend existing datasets on foreign and domestic holdings of public debt.